January 23, 2018

 , if you haven’t.
 You’ll dig it.
 The below quote isn’t drink specific like many of the Cocktail Talks we have here, but is a great view into bartenders of a certain time period.
 Or perhaps how some people view or viewed bartenders.
 You decide.

 Ralph sat down on the bench to smoke while he waited for Tommy.
-Two bald middle-aged bartenders entered the lock room from the back and began to change their clothes.
+Two bald middle-aged bartenders entered the locker room from the back and began to change their clothes.
 Ralph examined their dour faces with the dawning realization that all of the bartenders he had ever known looked exactly like these two.
 Not that they were all bad, although most of them were, at that, but their expressions were all alike.
-All face, like character actors in the movies; expressive eyebrows, small chins, and large liquid eyes.
+All faces, like character actors in the movies; expressive eyebrows, small chins, and large liquid eyes.
 Ralph pictured these two men later working behind the bar, changing their expression to match the mood of each customer at the busy half-price cocktail hour in the Rotunda Lounge.
 But right now, in repose, their characterless expressions oddly reminded Ralph of the ex-Presidents born in Ohio.

 –Charles Willeford, Made in Miami